Waystone

 I can be reached at 678-353-6778 or beth@waystonelmft.com.

-Hello all!
-I’m Karis!
-I am the associate therapist at Waystone Therapy.
 I desire to create a space where you can feel safe and where your story can be heard and honored.
 I understand the privilege of traveling with you on your healing journey and offer the skills to guide you well.
 I specialize in treating sexual issues and love helping couples at all stages (dating, pre-engagement, engagement, marriage, divorce, and remarriage) develop greater intimacy in all aspects of their relationships.
 I believe in assisting engaged couples in creating a strong foundation from which they can launch their marriage.
 I desire to assist couples in distress to heal and grow in intimacy together.
 I also enjoy working with families and individuals, helping them find greater meaning and purpose in their lives.
 I have a heart to assist those who feel voiceless and struggle with codependency.
 I am trauma-informed and I am trained in EMDR (Eye Movement Desensitization and Reprocessing), an evidence-based treatment for the healing of trauma.
 I graduated from Richmont Graduate University in May of 2020 with a master’s degree in Marriage and Family Therapy and a certification in Christian Sex Therapy.
-I am pursuing full licensure and plan to receive my LMFT and LPC in 2023.
 I am a member of the American Association of Marriage & Family Therapists (AAMFT).
 I work with adolescents and adults age 16+ and I see clients in person and virtually.
 You can contact me at 678-644-0407 or karis@waystonelmft.com.

 Appointments